Polish Communist Party (2002): Party program

-The party's ideology is described as based on Marxist-Leninist thought, but "filled with the rhetoric of the past, and above all, sentimentalism towards People's Poland".
+The party's ideology was described as based on Marxist-Leninist thought, but "filled with the rhetoric of the past, and above all, sentimentalism towards People's Poland".
 The party focuses on criticizing the post-1989 developments in Poland, such as "the growing areas of poverty, the inability to meet material needs and limited access to education and cultural goods, as well as a growing sense of injustice".
 It rejects parliamentary democracy, arguing that it is anti-proletarian and heartless; the party wrote: "The nation should rejoice that it has been liberated from the shackles of communism, rejoice that we have expelled the Russian occupiers and give alms, and not bother the rulers with trifles.
 For example: how to feed their families.
 There is freedom, there is democracy, and everyone has freedom of action.
 These are the rules of democracy!
 And if someone cannot take advantage of freedom and democracy, that's their problem!".
+It sees capitalist restoration in Poland as colonialism, noting that 80% of Polish banks were sold to foreign entities.

-On its website, the KPP glorified Joseph Stalin as the "Liberator of the Nations" and Kim Jong-Il as the "Great Leader", supported the leadership of North Korea and denied Soviet agency in the Katyn Massacre.
-The party declares People's Republic of China, Vietnam, Laos, North Korea and Cuba as socialist states; On China, the party wrote that it affirms "with full conviction Chinese Marxism and the PRC as a socialist country with Chinese characteristics and Chinese features."
+On its website, the KPP glorified Joseph Stalin as the "Liberator of the Nations" and Kim Jong-Il as the "Great Leader", supported the leadership of North Korea, and denied Soviet agency in the Katyń massacre.
+The party declares People's Republic of China, Vietnam, Laos, North Korea and Cuba as socialist states; On China, the party affirms "with full conviction Chinese Marxism and the PRC as a socialist country with Chinese characteristics and Chinese features."
 It also supports Venezuela as a socialist-led state, describing it as a country that is in a process of moving "from classical capitalism to a pro-socialist orientation".
 The KPP supports Russia, explaining that the "Asian socialist countries, together with Cuba, survived among other things thanks to the ‘silent’ support of numerous formally capitalist countries, whose interests coincided in the fight against the imperial ambitions of the leading capitalist powers and attempts to subjugate the world to global capital in the context of rapidly advancing globalisation processes."